 The imagery guidelines you set for your brand are crucial for ensuring the proper emotions are related to your brand.
 Whatever emotions you want your brand to be associated with, there is certain imagery that is related to those emotions that will also relate to your brand.

 From a PowerPoint presentation to an advertisement in a magazine, the imagery used in those need to be in line with the brand.
 Consistency is essential for brand success.

 Corporate Brand Messaging Guidelines

-Brand messaging is the language and phrasing used in all materials and advertisements that convey your brand’s value propositions to all customers, prospects, and employees.
+Finally, brand messaging is the language and phrasing used in all materials and advertisements that convey your brand’s value propositions to all customers, prospects, and employees.
 This is what makes your brand relatable.

 Wendy’s is a brand known for burgers, fries, and Frostys.
 But recently, they are best known for roasts.
 Because they are roasting everyone and everything on Twitter.
 This is a great example of knowing where to find your target market and create content that resonates with them.

-The brand messaging for Wendy’s probably focuses more on tone and how and to present the message.
+The brand messaging for Wendy’s probably focuses more on tone and how to present the message.
 There may be some part of the branding guide that covers what to say, but it would most likely speak abstractly and rely more heavily on providing examples.

 Corporate branding is an essential building block for all parts of an organization.
 If you want to see your company succeed, take your time to build a quality brand. id8 is ready to help your brand refresh or define your corporate branding and guidelines.